Academic Planning and Advising

 - We cannot guarantee that courses will be offered each term and/or fully online throughout the academic year, as these are Denver Campus courses.

-- Approval is not guaranteed, and courses are subject to availability
+- Approval is not guaranteed, and courses are subject to availability.

-- The Denver Campus summer term does not follow the typical 10-week structure that the MSW@Denver program follows.
+- Note: The Denver Campus summer term does not follow the typical 10-week structure that the MSW@Denver program follows.
 View GSSW academic calendars.

-- At this time, the HAEI-SW MSW Certificate of Specialization is specific to the Denver Campus program.
+At this time, the HAEI-SW MSW Certificate of Specialization is specific to the Denver Campus program.
 As such, the HAEI-SW Certificate cannot be listed on your transcript even if you complete the three sequential courses.
 The courses will be listed as courses completed on your transcript.
 If you would like to document your completion of the HAEI-SW requirements, you may request a letter of completion from HAEI-SW Certificate Coordinator Nina Ekholm Fry.

 If you are interested in more learning opportunities related to human–animal interactions during or after your MSW@DU degree, please see the professional development offerings at University of Denver's Institute for Human–Animal Connection.